nedflowers/stock-analysis/README.md

 ![All_Stocks_Analysis_Outline.png](Resources/All_Stocks_Analysis_Outline.png)

 ### Challenges and Difficulties Encountered
 One challenging part about completing the analysis was finding the balance between reusing and refactoring past code.
 Additionally, there were instances when I began to overthink and added too many variables to my script, which broke my code.
 I eventually realized that what I needed to do was focus on single for loops, and not nested "if-statements".
 This allowed for my code to run once through all data, instead of 12 different times, through each ticker.
+You can view the comparison between my first refactored code and the updated version below:

+<object data="/Resources/AllStocksAnalysisRefac_vs_AllStocksAnalysisRefacRefac2.pdf" width="1000" height="1000" type='application/pdf'></object>

 ## Comparison